JoSQUANTUM/pygrnd/README.md

 # pygrnd
-is a libary of various quantum algorithms written by the Team JoS QUANTUM GmbH to support the development of Applications for quantum computing in Finance, Insurance and Energy.
+is a library of various quantum algorithms written by the Team JoS QUANTUM GmbH to support the development of Applications for quantum computing in Finance, Insurance and Energy.
 The framework is a collection of open source libraries that enables building quantum models and prototypes and usage of our quantum algorithms.

 pygrnd depends on different modules: